Dr Matt Garthwaite

 Current Roles

-Lead the development of the new cal/val national facility
+Lead the development of a new cal/val coordination body -

-Lead the team of experts developing new applications using SAR data
+Lead a team of experts developing new applications using SAR data